 Bridewealth: The groom's family traditionally gives the bride's family "bridewealth," consisting of money or gifts to signify the groom's commitment and compensate for the loss of the bride's labor.
-In most cases, bridewealth is paid before marriage.
+In most cases, bridewealth is paid before s, bridewealth is paid before marriage.
 In a minority of ethnic groups such as the Fang, bridewealth only needs to be paid before the birth of the first child.
 In all ethnic groups, a widow traditionally marries her brother-in-law, since the family of her deceased spouse already has paid bridewealth.